hbclad/Erdos_Trees/meeting_notes.md

 ### Items Discussed:
 + Since indivdual tree data greatly reduces dataset size, consider predicting the density of trees using `TPA_UNADJ` feature (trees per acre, unadjusted).
     + If the forest is healthy at some point then burns, so we can predict the return to that health statistic.
-    + could look at maximum health density via the carrying capacity via trees that haven't burned.
+    + Could look at maximum health density via the carrying capacity via trees that haven't burned.
 Can also apply a logistical model to make predictions on healthy forest continuation.
 + Examine how long between forest burns, i.e time between burns and what health looks like in that time.
 + With regard to carrying capacity as an idicator of health given the `TPA_UNADJ` feature, it can be valuable to have data that is several years apart that didn't burn as a control.
 This shows us how a healthly forest contiunes along.
     + Would be useful to one-hot encode plots/time combonations that did or did not burn.